mindspore-ai/hub/mshub_res/assets/mindspore/1.9/fasterrcnndcn_coco2017.md

 This MindSpore Hub model uses the implementation of faster_rcnn_dcn from the MindSpore model zoo on Gitee at research/cv/faster_rcnn_dcn.

 faster_rcnn_dcn is a cv network.
-More details please refer to the MindSpore model zoo on Gitee at [research/cv/faster_rcnn_dcn](https://gitee.com/mindspore/models/blob/r1.9/research/cv/faster_rcnn_dcn/README_CN.md).
+More details please refer to the MindSpore model zoo on Gitee at [research/cv/faster_rcnn_dcn](https://gitee.com/mindspore/models/blob/r1.9/research/cv/faster_rcnn_dcn/README.md).

 All parameters in the module are trainable.

 ## Citation

-Ren S , He K , Girshick R , et al. Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks[J].
+1. Ren S , He K , Girshick R , et al. Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks[J].
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2015, 39(6).
+2. Zhu X, Hu H, Lin S, et al. Deformable convnets v2: More deformable, better results[C].Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2019: 9308-9316.

 ## Disclaimer